Blogroll

 Thailand reports one new coronavirus case, no new deaths

-Thailand on Tuesday reported one new coronavirus case and no new deaths, the lowest number of new infections since March 9.
+Thailand reported one new coronavirus case on Monday and no new deaths, taking the total number of infections to 3,082, of which 57 were fatalities.

 Categories: Health